Regular Expressions

 Say we want to know whether a piece of text contains not only a number but a number followed by one of the words pig, cow, or chicken, or any of their plural forms.

 We could write three regular expressions and test them in turn, but there is a nicer way.
 The pipe character (|) denotes a choice between the pattern to its left and the pattern to its right.
-So I can say this:
+We can use it in expressions like this:

 let animalCount = /\d+ (pig|cow|chicken)s?/;